 USD LIBOR

-MacroVar monitors USD LIBOR current rates and provides analytics and data for USD LIBOR with maturities of: Overnight, 1 month, 3 months, 6 months and 1 year.
+MacroVar monitors USD LIBOR current rates and provides analytics and data for USD LIBOR with different maturities (Overnight, 1 month, 3 months, 6 months and 1 year).

 MacroVar also analyzes the LIBOR forward curve to monitor the market’s expectations in regards to central bank monetary policy (rate hikes/cuts), financial markets and economic outlook.